Language

 When should I use the dilution calculator?

-Use it whenever you need to prepare a less concentrated solution from a stock solution.
-The formula C₁V₁ = C₂V₂ tells you exactly how much stock solution to use.
+Use it whenever you prepare a less concentrated solution from a stock solution — for example, diluting 1 M HCl to make 500 mL of 0.1 M HCl.
+The C₁V₁ = C₂V₂ formula tells you exactly how much stock solution to use.

 What do ppm and ppb mean?

-ppm (parts per million) equals mg/L for dilute aqueous solutions. ppb (parts per billion) equals µg/L. These units are commonly used in environmental chemistry and water quality analysis.
+ppm (parts per million) equals mg/L for dilute aqueous solutions, and ppb (parts per billion) equals µg/L. These units are common in environmental chemistry and water-quality analysis, and the Converter tab translates between them and molar units.

 Is my data stored or sent anywhere?